dmcquay/node-apac/README.markdown

 apac (Amazon Product Advertising Client) will allow you to access the Amazon Product Advertising API from Node.js.
 It supports the newly required Request Signatures which can be a bit tedious to generate on your own.
 Learn more about the API at https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html.

+node-apac is just a thin wrapper around Amazon's API.
+The only intent is to take care of request signatures, performing the HTTP requests, processing the responses and parsing the XML.
+You should be able to run any operation becuase the operation and all parameters are passed directly to the execute method just as they will be passed to Amazon.
+The result is that you feel likely you're working directly with the API, but you don't have to worry about some of the more teadious tasks.

+#Installation

 Install using npm: